wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 One of the challenges many programmers face is coming up with new project ideas: whether for a side or hackathon project, so I hope this article gave you some inspiration.

-Whether you are building a machine learning project or one with natural language processing, I wish you the best of luck.
+Whether you are building a machine learning project or one from this list, I wish you the best of luck.

 If you end up using any of the ideas from this article, let us know!